Antenna Matching

 Capacitive Matching

-I don't recommend capacitive matching for two reasons.
-First, the method doesn't DC ground the antenna.
+Capacitive matching has a major shortcoming—the antenna is not DC grounded!
 Secondly, as the frequency increases, the reactance (in ohms) decreases, which means you have to use a different value capacitor for each band, and sometimes within a band.
+Obviously, if you're using an automatic antenna controller, this is a severe drawback!
+If you're using capacitive matching, you should give serious thought into replacing it with inductive matching.

 ☜Return☜